QVEU/EVA71_Reporters/README.md

 <https://github.com/QVEU/EVA71_Reporters>

-This data repository is related to the publication "Novel Reporter Constructs to Accelerate Antiviral and Therapeutic Discovery for Enterovirus-A71 ", William Bakhache,  Ann Shen, Walker Symonds-Orr, Megan Culler Freeman, Patrick T. Dolan.
-This data repository contains code for figure generation and analysis , Neo2 and CellProfiler protocols, and sequences of plasmids.
+This data repository is related to the (submitted) publication "Novel Reporter Constructs to Accelerate Antiviral and Therapeutic Discovery for Enterovirus-A71 ", William Bakhache, Ann Shen, Walker Symonds-Orr, Megan Culler Freeman, Patrick T. Dolan.
+This data repository contains code for figure generation and analysis, Neo2 and CellProfiler protocols, and sequences of plasmids.

 Description of the data and file structure are below.

-Correspondence can be sent to Patrick.Dolan@nih.gov Quantitative Virology and Evolution Unit, NIH-NIAID: https:/ /qveu.github.io/QVEU/
+Correspondence can be sent to Patrick.Dolan@nih.gov Quantitative Virology and Evolution Unit, NIH-NIAID: https://qveu.github.io/QVEU/

 ## Description of the data and file structure

-1- Plasmids
+### 1. Plasmids
 Contains all the molecular biology supplementary information regarding the reporter viruses and molecular clones.
 The plasmids include molecular clones and replicons for the EV-A71 (strain Tainan/4643/98, Genbank accession: AF304458.1) that encode different reporter genes.

 For the folder "Viral_Molecular_Clone", there is a total of eight plasmids: